NovySan/unl-digifab/exercises/ex3.md

 # Flat Pack Future

 This exercise is about building 3d form using 2D materials.
 I want you to design a kit of parts that can be assembled to create a 3D form.
 On the laser cutter we can cut flat stock (corrugated cardboard, matte board, architectural pywood) and use it to assemble a 3D structure.
 This technique is probably most familiar from laser cut/die cut models (see the dinosaur above).
-You do not need to make a dinosaur.
+In terms of form, this exercise is very open ended -- you do not need to make a dinosaur.

 <br>